microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/subjectrightsrequestallmailboxlocation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the properties for subject rights request all mailbox location.
-This type should be used when all mailboxes should be searched.
+Use this type when you want to look for data in all mailboxes.

 Inherits from [subjectRightsRequestMailboxLocation](../resources/subjectrightsrequestmailboxlocation.md).